d-henness/bioinfo_workflows/README.md

 # TODO
 * add in the time resources for all workflows
-* stich up workflows so only the final step needs to be executed
+* stitch up workflows so only the final step needs to be executed
-* add a setup script so that paths do not need to be manually editted
+* add a setup script so that paths do not need to be manually edited

 # Bioinformatics workflows
-currenty supported workflows:
+currently supported workflows:
 * GATK preprocessing
 * MuTect2
 * ichorCNA